jkwmoore/vscoderemote_sharc/README.md

 # VSCode Remote HPC

-This script can be used to start a batch job on the cluster and then connect Microsoft VSCode to it.
+Following the instructions below you will initaite the code server on the cluster, then from your local machine call a script which will start a batch job on the cluster and connect your local machine to it.
+This will enable you to access the initated Microsoft VSCode session on the cluster through a local browser.
 The script is inspired by the blog

 https://medium.com/@isaiah.taylor/use-vs-code-on-a-supercomputer-15e4cbbb1bc2